 Here are my two cents.

 Start monetizing right away.
 No need to wait.
-You might not turn out a big profit the first few months, but that’s secondary.
+You might not turn out a big profit at first, but that’s secondary.

 Stage 1: Sign up for affiliate programs.